oksinduja/pds-datawarehouse/README.md

-# pds-datawarehouse
-a complete pipeline for buiding a data warehouse for postal and delivery system.
+# Design for a Postal Delivery System: Operational DB, ETL and OLAP Warehouse